specifics/aero-structures/SysEngLaw.md

 <details open><summary><sup>Show</sup>/<sub>Hide</sub></summary><br/>

-__"The Unwritten Laws of Systems Engineering"__ by David F. McClinton was originally presented as a poster session at the Fourth Annual International Symposium of the National Council on Systems Engineering (NCOSE), which took place in San Jose, CA on August 10-12, 1994.
+__The Unwritten Laws of Systems Engineering__ by David F. McClinton was originally presented as a poster session at the Fourth Annual International Symposium of the National Council on Systems Engineering (NCOSE), which took place in San Jose, CA on August 10-12, 1994.
 It was later published in the symposium proceedings for reference by future engineers.

 As one of those engineers I found the article incredibly insightful, and many of the 'laws' resonated with me on multiple engineering projects in the defense & aerospace industry where I sent systems into the air and now into space.
-Despite its aerospace origins, you'll find that the laws apply to _any_ maintainable system — whether that system consists of physical hardware, or lines of code.
+Despite its aerospace origins, you'll find that the laws apply to _any_ maintainable system — regardless of whether that system consists of physical hardware, or lines of code.

-The article's first known appearance on the internet was on a humble little engineering site called _Evan's Optical Engineering,_ which published the article verbatim in plain HTML.
-The page would remain unchanged for its entire life on that site, and was eventually featured in an _Engineering Commons_ podcast in 2015.
+The article first appeared on the internet in plain HTML sometime around 2004 on an obscure website called _Evan's Optical Engineering._ The page would remain unchanged for its entire life on that site, and was eventually featured in an _Engineering Commons_ podcast in 2015.
+I found it by pure coincidence one day in 2018 while searching for W.J.
+King's "The Unwritten Laws of Engineering".

-As of writing, the webpage is no longer accessible.
-Being a bit of an archivist, I was spurred into putting the article on github when I couldn't find it on another site.
-While unnecessary, the act of transcribing it here gives me peace of mind and if anything increases its exposure to those who may find the wisdom as valuable as I do.
+As of writing, that humble little webpage is no longer accessible.
+Being a bit of an archivist, I was spurred into replicating it on github when I couldn't find it on another site.
+Although probably unnecessary, the act of transcribing gave me peace of mind; and if anything someone else may discover these laws and find its wisdom as valuable as I do.

-The following is a verbatim copy of the original article with the author's emphasis preserved, but some liberties taken for headings, spacing, indents, and lists.
+The following is a verbatim copy of the original article with the author's emphasis preserved, but some liberties taken using markdown for readability and presentation.

 ~/github/specifics